unional/typescript-blackbook/pages/04-typescript-syntax/tuple-type.md

 [Tuple Type](https://www.typescriptlang.org/docs/handbook/basic-types.html#tuple) allows you to express an array with different types for different elements.

+Note that this describe is slightly different then the description in the handbook.
+With variadic tuple type support in TypeScript 4.0, we can now descrie tuple types with variable length.

 ## Variadic Tuple Types

 Introduced in: [TypeScript 4.0](https://devblogs.microsoft.com/typescript/announcing-typescript-4-0/#variadic-tuple-types)

 Variadic tuple types refers to typing tuple types with variable length.

+✔️ good

 ```ts file=../../examples/tuple/standard/variadic.ts
 function tail<T extends any[]>(arr: readonly [any, ...T]): T {